Background

 - Authors of academic or research papers that have been a) published in recognized journals or b) cited in crisis books or government reports relating to the crisis.

 The third item asks whether the Global Financial Crisis ended already or will end within the next few years.
-There is an issue of defining the GFC and clarifying whether it is a single event, or two, or more events.
-But what is clear and sobering from the results is that the vast majority of the experts believe that the Global Financial Crisis is ongoing and will last into at least 2013.
+There is an issue of defining the GFC and clarifying whether it is a single event, or two, or more phases.
+But what is clear from the results is that the vast majority of the experts believed that the Global Financial Crisis was ongoing at the time of their response.
+Only 9 of the participants believe that the global financial crisis ended before 2012.

 Items four and five asked for simple one paragraph summaries of the causes of the crisis and what still needs to happen.
 I was initially planning on asking for voting of causes based on Mark Jickling's list of Causes of the Financial Crisis, but felt it be too confusing and instead opted for simple paragraph summaries (which some participants felt was too limiting).
 I haven't attempted to summarize or mine the responses (yet), but perhaps there is a way to distill some conclusions from the responses.
 The main reason for this format however, was to allow the individuals to summarize in their own words their opinions of the causes of the crisis, as well as their suggested prescriptions.